Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ### Next steps with R and RStudio

-If you have used RStudio previously, the environment will look very familiar to you.
-If you are new to RStudio, we recommend you take a look at courses from the Government Analysis Function.
-There is a whole host of introductory courses including
+If you have used R and RStudio previously, the environment will look very familiar to you.
+If you are new to R and RStudio, we recommend you take a look at [courses from the Government Analysis Function](https://analysisfunction.civilservice.gov.uk/training-courses/?keyword=&training_category=&type=online&participation=&provider=&training_location=&submit=Go).
+These courses are open to There is a whole host of introductory courses including
 - [Introduction to R course](https://analysisfunction.civilservice.gov.uk/training/introduction-to-r/)
 - [Data visualisation in R and Python](https://analysisfunction.civilservice.gov.uk/training/data-visualisation-in-r-and-python/)
 - [Data linkage in R](https://analysisfunction.civilservice.gov.uk/training/data-linkage-in-r/)